wyrde/wyrde-comfyui-workflows/basics/building-up/README.md

 Click "Queue Prompt" in the box on the side of the window to generate an image.
 If the same settings are used from the workflow above, it'll look remarkably like
 <img src="ComfyUI_00335_.png" width="20%" aligh="middle">
-* if it doesn't then, umm, oopse?
+* if it doesn't then, umm, oops?
 * if there are errors on the screen, then the model is likely not selected
   * or a noodle is disconnected
 * if there are errors in the console window, then other things are wrong.